 On December 7th, 1941, the Japanese attack on Pearl Harbor shattered Gabreski’s idyllic existence.
 In the following months, Gabreski worked hard to perfect his skill in the air.

-In 1942, Gabreski received orders to a Polish Air Force Squadron flying with the Royal Air Force in England, for the purpose of learning its combat tactics and teaching them to American pilots arriving in Europe.
+In 1942, Gabreski received orders to a Polish Air Force Squadron flying with the Royal Air Force in England, to learn its combat tactics and teach them to American pilots arriving in Europe.
 This squadron was part of the group that Winston Churchill praised during the Battle of Britain when in his famous quotation: “Never in the field of human conflict have so many owed so much to so few.”
 Assigned a Spitfire fighter plane, Gabreski began missions escorting bombers to the French Coast.
-But when he finally met the enemy in the air he did not get an opportunity to fire his guns.
-“Get in close so you can not miss,” the Poles advised, words that he never forgot.
+But when he finally met the enemy in the air, he did not get an opportunity to fire his guns.
+“Get in close so you cannot miss,” the Poles advised words that he never forgot.
 After flying 20 missions, Gabreski gained skill and a swagger in the air.
 Later he was assigned to the American 61st Fighter Squadron.
 Learning to fly its P-47 Thunderbolt, best known as the Jug, he earned the admiration of his colleagues for his skill and the affectionate nickname of “Gabby.”
-Before long Gabreski taught his men every tactic learned from the Poles.
+Before long, Gabreski taught his men every tactic learned from the Poles.
 Then, after completing ten more combat missions, he received the Air Medal and was presented the Polish Cross of Valor by General Sikorsky, the Polish Premier in exile.

 The Germans eventually transferred him to Stalag Luft I, a permanent prisoner-of-war camp holding Allied air officers.
-Gabreski received quarters in one of the 20-man shacks surrounded by two rows of barbed wire fence.
-There he shared the bad food, hunger and punishments of the prisoners.
+Gabreski received quarters in one of the 20-man shacks surrounded by two rows of a barbed-wire fence.
+There he shared the bad food, hunger, and punishments of the prisoners.
 But he was proud of the men’s spirits under such miserable circumstances.
 The prisoners had their own clandestine radios to listen to war news, a newspaper printed under the very noses of their guards, and supervision of the simultaneous digging of as many as 100 escape tunnels, few of which led to freedom.